 At PREreview, we believe all researchers should be able to engage in honest and respectful conversations around emerging scientific output.
 Peer review is a fundamental aspect of being a researcher.
-However, formal training in it is uncommon and varies in quality.
+However, formal peer review training is uncommon and varies in quality.

 5 golden rules for a great PREreview: